RSE-Sheffield/hacktoberfest2020/README.md

 ### Why these tools?

-Why use Hugo for both the website and slidedecks, and not, say Hugo+hugodown for pages and xaringan for slides?
+Why use Hugo for both the website and slide decks, and not, say Hugo+hugodown for pages and xaringan for slides?
-This way the source of slides is html produced by Hugo from Markdown content.
+This way the source of slides is HTML produced by Hugo from Markdown content.
 It allows me to use:

 * downlit syntax highlighting for slides created from R Markdown with hugodown output format;